About Second Harvest Food Bank of Santa Clara and San Mateo Counties

 Initially they started with eight concurrent users and are now up to 10.
 The following year after adopting our system their two largest departments noticed that there was too much micro-managing and began to delegate entries into the system.
 Now, Food bank of Santa Clara and San Mateo Counties has up to 40 people who use the variance departments within the system.
 Administrators look at the reporting, while supervisors, directors and senior management review reports at a higher level.
 Overall, it makes their budgeting and forecasting much easier to find the information they need to ensure the organization is on track to meet its goals and objectives.

-Second Harvest Food Bank of Santa Clara & San Mateo Counties are thrilled with the implementation of PowerPlan (now part of the Questica family) for their organization.
+Second Harvest Food Bank of Santa Clara & San Mateo Counties are thrilled with the implementation of PowerPlan, Questica’s non-profit budget solution for their organization.
 The ease of use and overall functionalities the software offers meets the needs of their organization.

 Sally meets with their CEO every month to go over their finances.
 With the variance function, they are able to view and drill down into the numbers and see what’s going on at the Food Bank.
 Whether they are over or under budget, top executives quickly have access to know what areas need to be explored further.

 “It makes it really easy to explain to the finance committee if we are over or under budget in one place or another or how we’ve been doing operationally.
 The numbers are there at my fingertips.” – Sally Petersen, CFO

 Real time uploading and entering of numbers allows for discrepancies to be viewed quickly and questions can be answered easily if there is an issue.
 With the larger departments that have many sub departments they can now meet and see where variances lie and they can email other departments when questions arise.

 “So easy to look at the variances and be able to right click and drill down into a number when we don’t like what we see.
 And staff has become very comfortable with that.” – Sally Petersen, CFO